George, South Africa

-George is a city in South Africa, and the second largest city in the Western Cape province.
+George is a city in the Western Cape province of South Africa.
 The city is a popular holiday and conference centre, as well as the administrative and commercial hub and the seat of the Garden Route District Municipality.
-It is named after the British Monarch George III.
+It is named after the British King George III.

 The city is situated roughly halfway between Cape Town and Gqeberha (Port Elizabeth) on the Garden Route.
 It is situated on a 10-kilometre plateau between the Outeniqua Mountains to the north and the Indian Ocean to the south.
 The former township of Pacaltsdorp, now a fully incorporated suburb, lies to the south.

-George is well-known for being the burial place of former South African Prime Minister and President P. W. Botha.
+George is well known for being the burial place of former South African Prime Minister and President P. W. Botha.

 History

-Early history
+Early History

-Prior to European settlement in the late 1700s the area was inhabited by the Khoekhoen tribes: the Gouriquas, Attequas and Outeniquas.
-Many places in the area, such as the surrounding Outeniqua Mountains, come from Khoekhoen names for these locations.
+The indigenous inhabitants of the George area are a southern Khoekhoe people called the Houtunqua or Outeniqua.
+Their name means "The People Who Bear Honey".
+From the Khoekhoegowab words /hao, tun'(teni), and khoe rendered as 'qua', meaning people.

+19th-century depiction of Khoekhoe people.

+Little is known about Houtunqua society prior to European contact.
+What little historical sources exist are not elaborate.
+It is suspected that at the height of the Houtunqua's society, their territory stretched from the mouth of the Krom River in the east, along the Outeniqua Mountains which bear their name, up until the mouth of the Grootbrak River in the west.